logo image

 1576 - Fraserburgh Harbour was built for Sir Alexander Fraser.

 Alexander's son, another Alexander Fraser, inherited the title Lord Saltoun, a title still held by the Fraser's today.
-Much of the Town was built for this Family, and named after them.
+Much of the Town was built for this Family, then named after them.

 1760s - the Highland Clearances began, forcing small scale Farmers off their Crofts to make way for large scale Sheep Farming.
 Some of these families emigrated to America and Canada, with others relocating to coastal Villages and Towns to take up Sea Fishing, or work in Trading.